sourcegraph/about/handbook/engineering/incidents/playbooks/index.md

 ## Linking a PV/PVC to a GCE disk

-When restoring a disks from a snapshot, or if for other reasons we need to re-link a disk to a PersistentVolume and its associated PersistentVolumeClaim, we will need to adapt the Kubernetes resource definitions to link the existing GCE disk to GKE.
+When we need to re-link a disk to a PersistentVolume and its associated PersistentVolumeClaim because we are restoring a disks from a snapshot or for some other reasons, we will need to adapt the Kubernetes resource definitions to link the existing GCE disk to GKE.

 Example PVC: